What you need to know

-Yellow Rock Road and the suburb of Yellow Rock which exist in Shellharbour and Kiama LGAs is duplicated within the Blue Mountains Local Government Area (LGA).
-Duplicated suburbs, road names and addresses like this can cause issues with emergency services responses, service delivery, navigation, postal services and identity management.
+Yellow Rock Road and the suburb of Yellow Rock which exist in Shellharbour and Kiama LGAs (Local Government Area) is duplicated within the Blue Mountains LGA.
+Duplicated suburbs, road names and addresses can cause issues with emergency services responses, service delivery, navigation, postal services and identity management.

 • Add a prefix or suffix to the existing suburb name.